-In addition, each of a trust's transaction agreements may be amended without the consent of the related noteholders or certificateholders, to add, modify or eliminate any provisions as may be necessary or advisable in order to comply with or obtain more favorable treatment under or with respect to any law or regulation or any accounting rule or principle (whether now or in the future in effect), so long as the applicable rating agencies confirm in writing that such amendment will not result in a reduction or withdrawal of the rating of any class of securities in the related series.
+In addition, each of a trust's transaction agreements may be amended without the consent of the related noteholders or certificateholders, to add, modify or eliminate any provisions as may be necessary or advisable in order to comply with or obtain more favorable treatment under or with respect to any law or regulation or any accounting rule or principle (whether now or in the future in effect), so long as the Rating Agency Condition is satisfied with respect to the securities in the related series.

-Each trust's sale and servicing agreement may be amended by the depositor, the servicer and the trust, with the written consent of the indenture trustee, but without the consent of any of the noteholders or the certificateholders, to: (x) replace the spread account with another form of credit enhancement as long as such substitution will not result in a reduction or withdrawal of the rating of any class of the notes or the certificates or (y) add credit enhancement for the benefit of any class of the notes or the certificates.
+Each trust's sale and servicing agreement may be amended by the depositor, the servicer and the trust, with the written consent of the indenture trustee, but without the consent of any of the noteholders or the certificateholders, to: (x) replace the spread account with another form of credit enhancement as long as the Rating Agency Condition is satisfied with respect to the securities of the related series or (y) add credit enhancement for the benefit of any class of the notes or the certificates.
+Similarly, each indenture may be amended to replace the spread account with another form of credit enhancement as long as the Rating Agency Condition is satisfied with respect to the securities of the related series without the consent of the noteholders, but with prior written notice to the rating agencies, the issuing entity, any related swap counterparties and the indenture trustee.